sally-kam/sally-kam/README.md

 <div align="center">

 ## Hi there I'm Sally👋
+- 🤔 I’m looking for a Frontend/Full-Stack job
 - 🔭 I’m currently working on building my portfolio and adding more features to my projects
 - 🌱 I’m currently learning algorithms, python, and javascript
 - 💬 Ask me about anything